History of Villa Paulita

 The stillness of the lake, the mystery of the forest, the challenge of the mountains.
 Clean air, calm snowfall, nearby stars.
 In the highest part of Puigcerdà, watching the swans in the pond and the peaks of the Pyrenees vigilant, inviting environment calm.
 But the sport, to hiking, to action in nature.
-So today I feel our guests.
-And they should also feel Ramon Volart and his wife when they bought this beautiful house in 1920.
+So today I welcome our guests.
+And Ramon Volart and his wife welcomed their guests when they bought this beautiful house in 1920 – the history of Villa Paulita begins with them.
 Already some years ago who vacationed in Puigcerdà, but from that date is linked to this place definitely buy the villa most special of all: the “tower” next to the pond.
 In this house happy summers spent four consecutive generations of the same family before turning the house into a hotel so special, and open their doors to anyone wishing to enjoy these same feelings of peace and freedom.
 A villa by the pool of Puigcerdà.

 The vacationer Ramon Volart that faced the roaring 20s when it was installed in the house, was an industrialist in Barcelona dedicated to the lace.
 Although his father had also been dedicated to these most special tissue was Ramon entrepreneurship that led him to the center of Europe for art machinery and skilled labor to install the first of Spain looms capable of producing a machine tulle, lace doilies and more delicate.
 Factory conscientious and highly creative when designing new designs for fabrics, Volart collected many successes with their tissues, which were awarded at exhibitions in Barcelona (1888), Zaragoza (1908), Brussels (1910), Barcelona new (1929) and Seville (1930), although they were among the greatest rewards of being providers of the Kings of Spain and dress fabrics with serious matters of the upper class in Spain: veils, scarves, shawls … The business required a lot of attention.
 But not prevented, invariably, every summer, marriage and daughter Elvira Volart return to Puigcerdà.